 (8) The cashier's office is responsible for the accounting and distribution of monies, including state sales tax.
-Monies collected must first be used to pay operational expenses, sales tax, and the remainder shall be distributed monthly with eighty per cent credited to the inmate's personal account and twenty per cent remaining in the established account.
-Operational expenses for the sales counter (e.g., sales tickets, cash register, price tags, wrapping paper) shall be paid from the twenty per cent retained in that account.
+Monies collected must first be used to pay sales tax and the remainder shall be distributed monthly with eighty per cent credited to the inmate's personal account and twenty per cent remaining in the established account for operational expenses such as sales tickets, cash register, price tags and wrapping paper.

 (C) Inmate personal services (e.g., car washing and waxing, barber shop, and hair dressing).

 (1) Any inmate personal services provided to employees shall be approved by the warden or designee.
 Personal services shall not be provided to employees who are on-duty if the employee must be present for the service to be performed.

 (2) An employee shall purchase in advance pre-numbered tickets for personal services through the industrial arts sales counter, cashier's office, or other method as approved by the warden or designee.
-An employee may tip an inmate one ticket that is equivalent to the value of each personal service rendered.
+An employee may only tip an inmate one ticket that is equivalent to the value of each personal service rendered.